Brainstorm (Latvian band): 2015

+The band finished a new album, produced by Alex Silva.
+Silva worked on the new compositions in Berlin at the famous Hansa Studio.The band's albums are usually released first in their home country of Latvia.
+On February 10, 2015, they released the first single, "Ziemu apēst," from the Latvian version of the album 7 soļi svaiga gaisa (7 Steps of Fresh Air).
+On the same day, they also launched ticket sales for their summer tour.

+The album was released in Latvian and Russian versions on May 19, 2015.
+The Russian version had songs in Russian, Latvian, and English.

 In the aftermath of annexation of Crimea by the Russian Federation Brainstorm drew condemnation by being one of the headliners for the 2015 Russian rock festival Nashestvie, a significant part of which featured Russian military parades, plane flyovers, war songs and recruitment into the Russian army.
 A few days later Brainstorm responded by saying: "We play our music to people, not flags, and we think that culture, just like sports, should stand over politics, as it's a direct link to people in the language of the heart."

-On 1 December, BrainStorm's new DVD "7 soļi svaiga gaisa" ("7 Steps of Fresh Air"), filmed during their Riga concert, was released.
-It is available in DVD format and a digital HD version.
-On the same day, the continuation of the 2016 local summer tour was announced and the date of the next concert – to be held on 20 August 2016 in Liepaja, at the Daugava Stadium.
+On 1 December, Brainstorm released "7 soļi svaiga gaisa", a DVD of their Riga concert.